mspalti/iiif_dspace_workflows/README.md

   display and provide the manifest URL of the item to viewer. `IIIFSearchable` entities are initialized with the search results when the item is retrieved from a DSpace discovery result list.

-To render an item as IIIF both conditions are required.
-The `entity.type` must be one of the two IIIF types, and bitstreams must be added to the `IIIF` bundle.
+To render an item as IIIF _both_ conditions are required.
+The `entity.type` must be one of the IIIF types and bitstreams must be in the `IIIF` bundle.

 These requirements have implications.